Alternatives to Probate in Oakland, CA

 or the Section 13100 procedure.
 The section referenced is to the California

 It still takes a minimum of 40 days but is much faster than a full probate

 proceeding.
 If there is a single heir who is a surviving spouse or domestic

 partner, they can file a petition to avoid probate and claim all the assets,

 avoiding full probate.
 When the dollar value of the deceased real property

 is less than $20,000, beneficiaries can file to avoid full probate.

 If you're interested in avoiding probate and potentially exercising

 alternatives to probate such as having assets held in trust, please contact me.
-I am an Alameda County probate lawyer
+I am an Alameda County lawyer